 Sometimes there is a drawer in the kitchen that is used for miscellaneous items such as foil, plastic wrap, garbage bags and more.
 Keep this drawer free for other items and store miscellaneous items more wisely.

 The cupboard under the sink is perfect for these items.
 You can get storage racks to attach to doors for foil, et cetera.
 You can use installed rods to hang spray bottles of cleaners and rods to act as dispensers for garbage bags.

 Island Bench Tops

 Island bench tops are a great way to use the space well.
-If you get high a bench seat this can double as your dining table.
+If you get high bench seat, this can double as your dining table.
 You can even consider getting an island bench on wheels so you can move this out of the way when not in use.

 Hanging rails are great for freeing up bench or cupboard space.
-If you can hang pots then you are able to effectively free up a whole cupboard and it saves you bending down for them.
-Alternatively, hanging baskets with fruit, et cetera, above benches will mean you don’t have clutter on your bench or fruit bowls.
-This makes more space to work in.
+If you can hang pots then you are able to effectively free up a whole cupboard and it saves you from bending down every time.
+Alternatively, hanging baskets with fruit and other items, above benches will mean you don’t have clutter on your bench or fruit bowls.
+This gives you more space to work in.